netzpirat/haml-coffee/README.md

 This will generate a template with the same name but the extension changed to `jst`.
 The above command for example would generate a template named `template.jst`.

-Valid Haml CoffeeScript template must have one of the following extensions: `.haml`, `.html.haml`, `.hamlc` or `.html.hamlc`.
+Valid Haml Coffee template must have one of the following extensions: `.haml`, `.html.haml`, `.hamlc` or `.html.hamlc`.

 ### `-o`/`--output` option